mobimation/StoryMaker/README.md

 StoryMaker shall include an easy to manage functionality for gathering and cataloging of produced artifacts so that such story material is conveniently at hand when assembling a story.
 It shall also be possible to share such an artifact repository among users by means of links to cloud storage.

-This app is currently in a stage of research/refinement where certain aspects of the app is staged for test runs of separate functions for evaluation.
-The complete app is planned for Q2 2016.
+This app is currently in a stage of research/principal evaluation where certain aspects of the app is staged for test runs of separate functions for evaluation.
+The complete app is planned for Q2 2017.

 Unimplemented so far:
 - The captivating story teller editor